Ationet/ationetdocs/UserManuals/AN-Network-UserManual-EN.md

 4. ***Export:*** By clicking on this option the information currently displayed in the grid is exported to Excel.
 An automatic download will start in your browser.
 5. ***Update:*** Some views where the frequency of change of information is high, it might be useful to want to refresh the grid.
 This option refreshes the data immediately.

 Some views also have a filter panel.
-By default this panel appears collapsed, to display it click on the bar that says "Filters".
+By default this panel appears collapsed, to display it click on the bar that says **Filters**.
 Each view has specific fields by which you can filter.
-Once you have entered the desired values press the "Search" button.
+Once you have entered the desired values press the **Search** button.

 ![Vistas](Content/Includes/AN-HomeBase-UserManal-SP/vistas3.png)

 The views also have pagination and the user will be able to define how many records per page are shown.
-This configuration is done from [***Mis Preferencias***](#mis-preferencias)
+This configuration is done from [**My Preferences**](#my-preferences).
 The following is the view of ATIONet Vehicles:

 ![Vistas](Content/Includes/AN-HomeBase-UserManal-SP/vistas2.png)

-#### Pending Authorizations
+### Pending Authorizations

 Pending authorizations are those transactions that have not yet received the completion transaction.
-The records seen in this view are shipments that are currently underway.
-If for some reason there are old pre-authorizations, it is likely that the POS did not send the completion transaction or the cancellation transaction if the shipment was not completed.
+The records seen in this view are dispatched that are currently underway.
+If for some reason there are old pre-authorizations, it is likely that the POS did not send the completion transaction or the cancellation transaction if the dispatch was not completed.

-Please note that at the time of preauthorization, ATIONet froze the amount of the authorization of the current account of the sub account.
+Please note that at the time of pre-authorization, ATIONet froze the amount of the authorization of the current account of the sub-account.
 This view presents all the fields necessary to identify the transaction and the vehicle.
 If you need to see more details, clicking on the authorization code will take you to the transaction details view.

 ![Autorizaciones Pendientes](Content/Includes/AN-Network-UserManal-SP/autorizacionesPendientes.png)

-If old pending transactions appear and you are sure it is not an ongoing shipment, you may cancel them and return the balance to the checking account.
+If old pending transactions appear and you are sure it is not an ongoing dispatch, you may cancel them and return the balance to the current account.
-To do this you have 2 ways, individually, by clicking on the "X" icon to the right of the grid or massively by selecting the transactions, displaying the "Batch Actions" menu and selecting "Cancel".
+To do this you have 2 ways, individually, by clicking on the **X** icon to the right side of the grid, or massively by selecting the transactions, displaying the **Batch Actions** menu and selecting "Cancel".
 This will cancel the transactions and return the balance to each of the current accounts.

 ![Autorizaciones Pendientes](Content/Includes/AN-Network-UserManal-SP/autorizacionesPendientes2.png)